iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

     .. md-tab-item:: Exercise

-        Run the IMAS validator generic tests for the db_entry with uri ``imas:hdf5?path=imas-validator-course/good``
+        Run the IMAS-Validator generic tests for the db_entry with uri ``imas:hdf5?path=imas-validator-course/good``

         Run it again with the ``--verbose`` option.